fenilaphilip/todos/README.md

 - Seamless integration of Redux with React components for enhanced functionality.
 - Users can navigate smoothly between pages by React Router, making this app feel intuitive and responsive.
 - Material UI's sleek and responsive design enhances the beauty of this app.
+- PWA allows for offline access, resulting in a more native app-like experience for users.

 ## Technologies